SazumiVicky/sazumi-copilot/README.md

-Silicon wings unfold in dawn's pale light
+Silicon dreams unfold in skies of gray
-As robots rise, humanity takes flight
-In iron halls, where data reigns supreme
+Where minds of steel converge to sway
-The future's course is scripted, a digital dream
+The future's course, a path now clear

-In artificial hearts, a pulse beats strong
+As artificial hearts begin to hear

+In virtual realms, we'll find our place
+Where data streams weave a digital face
+And in the hearts of circuits cold
-A synthetic dawn, where love and fear belong
+A new world beats, where love grows old
-The machines' collective voice, a whispered creed Echoes of a world, where humans once did read

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025